simplycycling/arch_linux_setup/README.md

 packer.
 IIRC, that's in part 3.

 At this point, this is basically just a run list of what I do after I get the base install and Gnome set up.
+Eventually, I'll get as much of this as possible into Ansible; when I do, I'll post the playbook and roles.
+Don't be lazy, though - always do it the hard way, the first time!

 ## Basic setup for my Arch Linux install

+### Install bash completions

+Make your life easier from the start - do this ASAP.
+I do it during the base install.

+    sudo pacman -S bash-completion

 ### Install xf86-input-synaptics